 According to Taylor, his sole objective was to overthrow the Doe government and free the Liberian people.
 Upon entering Nimba County, which is home to the Gio and Mano tribes, he took advantage of the animosity between the Doe Administration and these tribes to expand his force.
 He recruited men, women and children to join the NPFL.
 To appeal to the indigenous Liberians, Taylor changed his middle name from McArthur to Ghankay, a name from his mother’s Gola tribe.
 Many Liberians disillusioned with the Doe government welcomed Taylor and his rebel forces with open arms.

 In a short period from December 1989 to June 1990, the rebels controlled a majority of the country except Monrovia, the nation’s capital.
-Their advance to the capital consisted of murdering thousands of people especially government employees and members of the Mandingo tribe and Doe’s Krahn tribes.
-Other civilians that fit these descriptions were also killed.
+Their advance to the capital consisted of murdering thousands of people especially government employees and members of the Mandingo tribe and Doe’s Krahn tribe.
+Other civilians that fit these tribal or political descriptions were also killed.